Differentiability of quadratic BSDEs generated by continuous martingales: Appendix

-Here we applied \eqref{einsp} and in the last inequality we employ the H\"older inequality with exponent $rk$ to the second summand in order to obtain the last estimate.
-We utilize the H\"older inequality with $rk$ to \eqref{yestimate1} and hence have
+Here we applied (\ref{einsp}) and in the last inequality we employ the H\"{o}lder inequality with exponent $rk$ to the second summand in order to obtain the last estimate.
+We utilize the H\"{o}lder inequality with $rk$ to (\ref{yestimate1}) and hence, have